realshafer/RNBO-Plugin/README.md

 The plugin should build without errors, but of course we don't see our new `RootComponent` with its sliders yet.
 We need to add the `RootComponent` to our custom UI.

-# Step 8: Adding the Custom Root Component to CustomAudioEditor
+# STEP 8: Adding the Custom Root Component to CustomAudioEditor
 ## In the header file
 Open up `src/CustomAudioEditor.h`.
 First, add `RootComponent.h` to the include definitions: